JustJarvaz/starter-restaurant-reservation-original/README.md

    - Reservations may be seated at any time; before or after the actual reservation time.
 1. The `/reservations/:reservation_id/seat` page will
    - have the following required and not-nullable fields.
-     - Table number: `<select name="table_id" />` listing only the unoccupied tables.
+     - Table number: `<select name="table_id" />`.
      - The text of the option should be `{table.table_name} - {table.capacity}`
    - have the following validations:
      - Do not seat a reservation with more people than the capacity of the table.
    - display a `Submit` button that, when clicked, assigns the table to the reservation then displays the `/dashboard` page
-   - POST to `/tables/:table_id/seat/:reservation_id` in order to save the table assignment.
-The tests do not check the body returned by this POST.
+   - PUT to `/tables/:table_id/seat/` in order to save the table assignment.
+The body of the request should be `{ data: { reservation_id: x } }` where X is the reservation_id of the reservation being seated.
+The tests do not check the body returned by this request.
    - if the table capacity is less than the number of people in the reservation return 400 with an error message.
    - if the table is occupied return 400 with an error message.
    - display a `Cancel` button that, when clicked, returns the user to the previous page